mobolarin/Northwind-Retail-Analysis/README.md

 3. Expand aggressively in top-performing countries.
 4. Optimise logistics to reduce unshipped orders.
 5. Evaluate supplier strategy for efficiency and scalability.

+## Conclusion

+Overall, the project demonstrates how data can support decision-making, identify growth opportunities, and improve business efficiency.